aconcan/markdown-cv/index.md

 ### Peblo
 `Feb 2023 - Nov 2023`
 **Head of Customer Success**
+As Head of Customer Success for a small financing startup, I made an impact across the org much more broadly than just the core responsibilities of my role.
+As well as managing relationships with stakeholders, streamlining the onboarding process, and managing all CS and support projects, I:

 * Compiled a document of quick-win revenue increases in my first month of tenure.
 This document was adopted by leadership and used when remodelling sales process, product, and pricing.
 * Led pricing re-negotiations with all partners.
 Succeeded in increasing the average partner fee from 1.1% to 3.5%.